Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

-Air conditioners are typically placed on concrete pads.
+Air conditioners are usually placed on concrete pads.
 As time passes, the pad could crack, shift or sink.
-This can cause breakdowns and even premature replacement.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+This can cause malfunctions and even premature failure.
+Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical part.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor releases heat under pressure, the refrigerant becomes liquid again.